rombrew/phobia/doc/TroubleShooting.md

 deliberately invalid operation was requested.

 `PM_ERROR_SENSOR_HALL_FAULT` - Forbidden value of Hall code was detected.
-Or result of Hall adjustment shows an inadequacy of sensor measurements.
+Or result of Hall self-adjustment shows an inadequacy of sensor measurements.

+`PM_ERROR_SENSOR_EABI_FAULT` - Result of EABI self-adjustment shows an inadequacy of sensor measurements.

 ## Application level